 Pups poisoned with chocolate will drool, act thirsty, and vomit and/or have bouts of diarrhea.
 Even if they didn't ingest life-threatening quantities of chocolate, the diarrhea and vomiting can leave you with potty accidents to clean up.

 If your puppy stops breathing, you may need to perform rescue breathing.
 The drug may either increase the pet's heart rate or cause an irregular heartbeat.
 The signs of poisoning may eventually include muscle spasms or tremors, seizures, coma, and ultimately death.

 There is no antidote for chocolate poisoning.
 Affected dogs are offered supportive treatment from the veterinarian to prevent further absorption of the poison and hasten elimination, along with symptomatic treatment.

 Activated charcoal may be administered to help prevent additional absorption of the theobromine into the puppy's system.
-Signs of shock are addressed with fluid therapy, and seizures, heart irregularities, vomiting and diarrhea are each specifically treated with appropriate medications.
+Signs of shock are addressed with fluid therapy; seizures, heart irregularities, vomiting, and diarrhea are each specifically treated with appropriate medications.
 The treatment is often prolonged because of the half-life of theobromine—the time it takes the body to eliminate it—is 72 hours in dogs.